Police: Teen kills 2 in Raleigh neighborhood, 3 along trail

 Thursday’s violence was the 25th mass killing in 2022 in which the victims were fatally shot, according to The Associated Press/USA TODAY/Northeastern University Mass Killings database.
 A mass killing is defined as when four or more people are killed excluding the perpetrator.

-She and her husband, who was working from home with their four children, started reaching out to neighbors and realized there was a shelter-in-place order.

-The family closed all of their window blinds, locked the doors and congregated in an upstairs hallway together, said Medina, who works as a communications vice president at a think tank.
-The family listened to the police scanner and watched local news before going back downstairs once the danger seemed to have moved farther away from their home.
+The walking trail was quieter than usual Friday.
+Sara Cutter, 31, said she sensed “a lingering sadness over Raleigh” as she walked the greenway, about a mile from the shootings.
+She said the shooting won't deter her from using the trail, but she will be more vigilant and probably won't walk alone anymore.

+“We’re all hurting today, the entire city,” Cutter said.
+“I’ve seen some somber faces while I’ve been out walking today.
+But it’s also been good to see people out.
+The community — that’s what will get us through.”

-Associated Press writers Denise Lavoie in Richmond, Virginia; Stefanie Dazio in Los Angeles; Michael Kunzelman in Silver Spring, Maryland; and Allen G. Breed in Raleigh contributed to this report.
+Associated Press writers Denise Lavoie in Richmond, Virginia; Stefanie Dazio in Los Angeles, and Michael Kunzelman in Silver Spring, Maryland contributed to this report.

 Credit: Travis Long

-Note: This story has been corrected to fix the spelling of Nicole Connors’ last name.